 Additionally, E-2 visa applicants must prove that their funds are “irrevocably committed.”
 This proof can take the form of a signed contract for the purchased business, property lease, inventory orders, or the like.

-Planning the visa renewal in advance is the key for success, and as soon as you start doing business, you should really start to plan for the renewal right away.
-The initial E-2 visa validity depends on your country of origin, and can be issued for a period of up to five years with the possibility of renewal as long as you maintain the necessary qualifications.
+Planning the visa renewal in advance is the key to success, and as soon as you start doing business, you should really start to plan for the renewal right away.
+The initial E-2 visa validity depends on your country of origin and can be issued for a period of up to five years with the possibility of renewal as long as you maintain the necessary qualifications.

 When it comes time to renew your E-2 visa, the adjudicator will examine documentation that tracks the performance of your business and compare it to the projections you laid out in the initial application.
 Typically, the goal is to show that your business generated income, created job opportunities, and met or exceeded expectations.

 Unfortunately, reaching these goals can be difficult during tough economic times, especially a pandemic.
 But with COVID-19, things may be different.

 Clearly COVID-19 has impacted a lot of businesses and industries.
 Business owners around the world have had to pivot, make drastic changes, layoff employees, slow growth, and close locations.
 Overall, the pandemic has had a devastating effect on the economy.

 But there’s a silver lining here from an E-2 visa perspective.
 Because COVID-19 touched almost every industry, explaining why an E-2 business didn’t perform exactly as promised in the original application actually may not be that difficult.

 Normally, if a specific industry went through some kind of downturn, E-2 applicants would have to provide detailed and nuanced evidence and proof of what happened to that industry, why it happened, and how it impacted business.